Lambosaurus/Vacuum-of-Sol/timeline.md

 ## 2220 - Sol Lockdown

-The first occurrance of a human being formally passage entry to Sol occurred when an [Epsilon Eridani](./glossary/local-systems.md#epsilon-eridani) transport and her passengers were intercepted and rerouted on entry to Sol.

-The concepts of [sol citizenship](./glossary/sol.md#trade-permits) and [trade permits](./glossary/sol.md#trade-permits) were introduced as requirements to enter beyond the belt.
+The concepts of [sol citizenship](./glossary/sol.md#trade-permits) and [trade permits](./glossary/sol.md#trade-permits) were introduced as requirements to enter beyond the asteroid belt in Sol.

 ## 2237 - The Lalande massacre

 Three frigates from the Joint Sol Armbada entered the Lalande system to act as a security agree during a local negotiation.
-After the agreement broke down, they were ambushed by 14 retrofitted mining vessels.
+After the agreement broke down, they were ambushed by 14 modified mining vessels.

-All mining vessels were destroyed, along with the [Lalande B](./Glossary/local-systems.md#lalande-b) orbital carrying some 1350 souls.
-The Sol Armada suffered not a single crew casualty.
+All mining vessels were destroyed, along with the [Lalande B](./Glossary/local-systems.md#lalande-b) orbital, carrying some 1350 souls.
+The Sol Armada suffered zero casualties.

 ## 2275 - First alien life